 Riipen is an online tool that connects university students with companies, government agencies, and non-profit organizations to work on a collaborative project within the students' area of study.
 This semester, each student will be using Riipen to create a small multimedia product for the organization with which we partner.
-We will then use peerScholar again to narrow down the projects to the top 10 finalists, whose work will be passed along to the organization.
+We will then use peer evaluation, through peerScholar, to narrow down the projects to the top 10 finalists, whose work will be passed along to the organization.
 Riipen provides a chance for you to gain some experience working in the "real world" with an organization that might provide you with employment or volunteer opportunities in the future.

-Details of the Riipen project will be released on Quercus shortly after the term begins.
+Details of the Riipen project will be released on Quercus in March.
 It will consist of two phases: